StelFoog/IK2206/project/keys/instructions.md

   - `cacert` takes the filepath to the ca certificate.
 When testing we use `keys/ca.pem`.
   - `key` takes the filepath for the clients's private key.
 When testing we use `keys/client-private.der`.
     - For all filepaths we would remove `keys/` if we were in the `final` folder, i.e. `keys/ca.pem` would become just `ca.pem`.

+- **Starting the proxies**:
+  - `nc <host> <port>`
+    - Will start netcat at `host`:`port`.
+Since ForwardClient is running locally, `localhost` is what we will use for the host parameter.
+We can choose the port ourselves as long as we specify the same port as `proxyport` when running `ForwardClient`.
+When testing we'll use `12345`.
+    - With this proxy we'll be able to send input to `ForwardClient`.
+After starting it any plaintext we write followed by `enter ↵` sent forward.
+  - `nc -l <port>`
+    - Will start netcat in listening mode at `port`.
+When testing we'll use `6789`.
+    - This instance of netcat will print any data sent to `port`.

 ---